xdy/xdy-dragonbane-workbench/README.md

   * None currently

 * New Keybinds in Configure Controls
-  * Optional keybinds for _executing a macro in any position on any page of the macro hotbar, whether that page is currently showing or not_.
+  * Optional keybinds for executing a macro in any position on any page of the macro hotbar, whether that page is currently showing or not.

 Hooks (for other modules to use):